metricly/metricly-docs/content/integrations/riemann/_index.md

       (email "staff@vonbraun.mil"))))
 ```

-Below is an example of usgin a regex to find all metrics that start with “riemann server” and forwards only the matching metrics.
+Below is an example of using a regex to find all metrics that start with “riemann server” and forwards only the matching metrics.

 ```
 (streams